 While I may teach a particular lesson over and over, I always teach each rider what they specifically need to focus on and do.
 I don't do "one-size fits all" generic lessons.
 Neither do I regurgitate what some other person has said with all the buzz-words and false authority to impress how much I know and you don't.

 You can always ask me why we're doing something, and I'll always have a good answer, and I won't stop explaining until you fully understand.
 You should do something because it makes sense to you, not because anyone said so.

 I'm not possessive over business, so I encourage riders to get help from other people.
 But I also encourage them to stand up for themselves and their horse.

 Jeannie once told me that a big factor that causes craziness in this business is that people have emotions tied up in their horses.
-Unfortunately, it can cause otherwise very rational and intelligent people to act like lemmings.... and more so if the twit leading the lemmings has an accent.
+Unfortunately, in some situations it can cause otherwise very rational and intelligent people to act like lemmings.... and often more so if the twit leading the lemmings has an accent.
 My point is, your horse relies on you being smart.

 For Dressage, I generally prefer the private format.
 This is because there is typically fleeting teachable moments that are often missed if the attention is on another rider.
 That said, there are situations where groups can work, especially in clinic situations when much of what I'm teaching can be so new yet very fundamental, and more can be covered in a longer group session.

 Private or smaller group lessons work well for show jumping / stadium.
 Having a few riders can provide the opportunity to rest while someone else rides.
 When a rider has taken numerous lessons from me, the private format usually works better as we get into the weeds and can become very specific.